wolfSSL/wolfBoot/docs/Targets.md

 Firmware can be directly uploaded to the target by copying `factory.bin` to the virtual USB drive associated to the device, or by loading the image directly into flash using a JTAG/SWD debugger.

 The RT1050 EVKB board comes wired to use the 64MB HyperFlash.
 If you'd like to use QSPI there is a rework that can be performed (see AN12183).
 The default onboard QSPI 8MB ISSI IS25WP064A (`CONFIG_FLASH_IS25WP064A`).
 To use a 64Mbit Winbond W25Q64JV define `CONFIG_FLASH_W25Q64JV` (16Mbit, 32Mbit, 128Mbit, 256Mbit and 512Mbit versions are also available).
-These options are also available for the RT1040 target.
+These options are also available for the RT1042 and RT1061 target.

 You can also get the SDK and CMSIS bundles using these repositories:
 * https://github.com/nxp-mcuxpresso/mcux-sdk